Nethra Kumanan

 Nethra Kumanan (born 21 August 1997) is an Olympian from India in the Sport of ILCA6 Women (popularly known as Laser Radial Sailing).
 She qualified as Olympic qualifier for the 2024 Paris Summer Olympics at the Last Chance Regatta, in Hyeres, France on 26 April 2024.
 She claimed the quota under the Emerging Nations Programme and acknowledged as the second to qualify from India after Vishnu Saravanan.

 Early life and education

 Nethra Kumanan was born in Chennai, Tamil Nadu, India.
 Her father V. C. Kumanan is an entrepreneur who runs an IT company and her mother Sreeja Kumanan is a HR Professional.

-Nethra attended Patasala Montessori School up to Standard 6 and studied at The School, KFI (Krishnamurti Foundation of India) till Standard 10.
+Nethra attended Pathashaala Montessori School up to Standard 6 and studied at The School, KFI (Krishnamurti Foundation India) till Standard 10.
 She also attended the National Institute of Schooling (NIOS) to finish her 12th level.
 This helped her to stay focused on her sailing training.

 Nethra has recently completed her B.Tech in Mechanical Engineering from SRM University, Vadapalani campus.
 She is now pursuing her MBA.
 Earlier, she joined Anna University and took up Mechanical Engineering under the sports quota in 2017 but had to drop out after a year to prepare for the Asian Games.